Jannyboy11/InvSee-plus-plus/README.md

 # InvSee++

 A bukkit plugin for manipulating player inventories.
-This plugin will even work when target players are offline, even when they have never been on the server.
+This plugin will still work when target players are offline, even when they have never been on the server.

+Do you like this plugin?
+Then please leave a rating on [SpigotMC](https://www.spigotmc.org/resources/invsee.82342/)!

 ### Commands
 `/invsee <userName>|<uniqueId>`